Celebrities of Instagram warned by FTC about paid ads

-If you follow a bunch of celebrities on Instagram, you probably can't tell what posts on your feed are sponsored and which aren't.
+If you follow a bunch of celebrities on Instagram, you probably can't tell which posts on your feed are sponsored and which aren't.
 That could soon change.

 The Federal Trade Commission has sent over 90 reminders to influencers (celebrities, athletes, models and the like) asking them to clearly state at the beginning of each post if they were paid to endorse a product or service, according to a statement yesterday.